Mayuri230806/Bakingo-app/README.md

-# Bakingo-app
+Bakingo app Website

-350 char  Bakingo Clone – A responsive cake ordering website built using HTML, CSS, and JavaScript.
-The project allows users to browse different cakes, view prices, and add items to the cart through a simple and interactive interface.
-It focuses on front-end development concepts, UI design, and basic JavaScript functionality inspired by Bakingo.
+This project is a front-end clone of the Bakingo cake ordering platform developed using HTML, CSS, and JavaScript.
+The website allows users to explore different cake options, view product details, and add cakes to the cart through an interactive interface.

+Features

+Responsive user interface

+Cake product listing

+Add to cart functionality

+Clean and modern UI design

+Interactive buttons using JavaScript

+Technologies Used

+HTML5

+CSS3

+JavaScript

+Purpose

+The purpose of this project is to practice front-end web development and create a real-world e-commerce style UI similar to Bakingo.